zowe/docs-site/docs/user-guide/verify-zowe-runtime-install.md

 # Verifying Zowe installation on z/OS

-Once Zowe&trade; is running follow the instructions in the following sections to verify that the components are installed correctly and are functional.
+Once Zowe&trade; started task `ZWESVSTC` is running follow the instructions below to verify that the components are functional.  **Note** The variable variable `LAUNCH_COMPONENT_GROUPS` in the `instance.env` file can be used to launch Zowe controls whether the the API Mediation Layer and z/OS Services are started with the value `GATEWAY` and whether the Zowe Application Framework (aka Zowe desktop) is started with the value `DESKTOP`, [Creating and configuring the Zowe instance directory](configure-instance-directory.md#component-groups)

 - [Verifying Zowe Application Framework installation](#verifying-zowe-application-framework-installation)
 - [Verifying z/OS Services installation](#verifying-z-os-services-installation)